tensult/coding-guidelines/code-review-process.md

 - Clone the repository.
 - Create a new branch.
 Every new feature should have different branch.

+   **Note:** Before you create a branch, it's a good idea to adhere to a naming convention.
+For example, if your branch is for working on a new feature, you might use feature/<branch-name>.
+For a bug fix, you could use bugfix/<bug-number>.

    To create a new branch and switch to it at the same time, you can run the git checkout command with the -b switch:
    ```
    $ git checkout -b BRANCH_NAME